konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/barcode-scanner/index.md

             return False
 ```

-### 4. Saving the `CustomExtractionAI`
+### 4. Saving the `BarcodeExtractionAI`

 ---

-Now, let's create the main script to save the custom Extraction AI that will be used to process Documents on Konfuzio:
+Now, let's create the main script to save our Extraction AI that will be used to process Documents on Konfuzio:

 We start by defining our `project_id` (don't forget to change the project_id to your own project_id, it should be an `int`) then we save the Extraction AI as a [pickle](https://docs.python.org/3/library/pickle.html) file that we will upload to the [Server](https://dev.konfuzio.com/web/index.html#what-is-the-konfuzio-server) later.